- Public Education

 Milton Fire Station #3,

-If you have a complaint or concern regarding open air burning, please contact our Fire Prevention Division at 905-878-9251 during regular business hours.
+If you have a question, complaint or concern regarding open air burning, please contact our Fire Prevention Division at 905-878-9251, during regular business hours.

 Section 7.1 of the Fire Protection and Prevention Act, 1997, S.O.
 1997, c.
 4, (See Fire Protection and Prevention Act) provides that a municipality may pass a by-law to regulate fire prevention and the setting of open air fires, including establishing the times during which open air fires may be set and the precautions to be observed by persons setting such fires.